Dems push impeachment rules over repeated GOP objections, as exasperation boils over

 Later on, Hastings seemed to relish Democrats' ability to ram through their impeachment rules, telling Georgia Republican Rep. Rob Woodall that his substantive arguments would essentially be a waste of time.

-"Mr. Woodall, the Latin word that we use as a derivative, majority, came from 'major,'" Hastings said, laughing.
+"Mr. Woodall, the Latin word that we use as a derivative, 'majority,' came from 'major,'" Hastings said, laughing.
 "The Latin word for 'minority' came from 'minor.'
 You understand?"

 Throughout the hourslong meeting, Republicans voiced frustration as they repeatedly introduced and advocated for amendments to the rules.
 Democrats quickly shot those proposals down as disagreements proceeded along party lines.